Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation: Introduction

 \section{Introduction}

-Knowledge-intensive tasks refer to tasks that necessitate a substantial volume of knowledge in order to be solved~\citep{petroni2020kilt}.
-A representative task is open-domain question answering~(QA)~\citep{chen17openqa}, which requires the model to obtain answers by leveraging an external text corpus.
-In such tasks, an information retrieval system is typically required for helping fulfill the information need.
-In recent years, as pretrained language models~\citep{bert2019naacl, Lewis2020BARTDS, Raffel2020ExploringTL} push forward the progress of natural language processing, a large number of studies on open-domain QA have been proposed, which significantly improve the performance on many benchmark datasets~\citep{latent2019acl, REALM, dpr2020, Izacard2021LeveragingPR}.
+Knowledge-intensive tasks, defined by their requirement for extensive knowledge, represent a significant area of interest within the field of natural language processing~\citep{petroni2020kilt}.
+A prime example of such tasks is open-domain question answering (QA)~\citep{chen17openqa}, which necessitates the assistance of information retrieval systems~\citep{zhao2023survey} to obtain relevant information.
+Subsequently, a reading comprehension model is employed to identify and retrieve pertinent information, ultimately yielding the final response.

-More recently, large language models~(LLMs), such as ChatGPT, have showcased remarkable abilities in solving various tasks (including knowledge-intensive tasks), which are capable of encoding extensive volumes of world knowledge within their parameters~\citep{brown2020language, Ouyang-arxiv-2022-Training, zhao2023survey}.
-Despite the impressive performance of LLMs, there still lacks a deep understanding of their capabilities in perceiving their factual knowledge boundaries, particularly when external resources can be used (\ie a \emph{retrieval augmentation} setting).
-Recently, several studies utilize LLMs in open-domain QA~\citep{qin2023chatgpt, kamalloo2023evaluating, yue2023automatic, wang2023evaluating, sun2023beamsearchqa}, which mainly focus on evaluating the QA performance of LLMs, discussing improved evaluation methods or leveraging LLMs to enhance existing open-domain QA models.
-Additionally, existing work also detects the uncertainty of LLMs with an automated method~\citep{YinSGWQH23}.
-While our primary focus is to conduct ans in-depth analysis of the factual knowledge boundary of LLMs, and study the impact of retrieval augmentation on the generation of LLMs.
+Recently, large language models~(LLMs) have showcased remarkable abilities in solving various tasks, which are capable of encoding extensive volumes of world knowledge within their parameters~\citep{brown2020language, Ouyang-arxiv-2022-Training, zhao2023survey}.
+Despite their exceptional capabilities, LLMs may exhibit limited flexibility in knowledge-intensive tasks, necessitating the incorporation of retrieval augmentation strategies.
+Several pioneering efforts have applied LLMs to open-domain QA tasks~\citep{qin2023chatgpt, kamalloo2023evaluating, wang2023evaluating, sun2023beamsearchqa, xu2024unsupervised}.
+Typically, they mainly focus on evaluating the QA performance of LLMs, discussing improved evaluation methods or leveraging LLMs to enhance QA models.
+The existing effort also detects the uncertainty of LLMs with an automated method~\citep{YinSGWQH23}.
+Furthermore, the issue of hallucination poses challenges to LLMs' reliable deployment, while retrieval augmentation is considered an effective method to mitigate hallucinations~\citep{li2024dawn, shuster2021retrieval, wang2023hallucination}.

+Despite the contribution of existing studies, there is still a lack of a deep understanding of LLMs' capabilities in perceiving their factual knowledge boundaries, particularly when external resources can be used.
+For instance, it remains uncertain whether LLMs are able to assess their own ability to answer questions, evaluate whether the provided reference is sufficient to address the questions, and assess the accuracy of their own answers.
+Our primary focus is the factual knowledge boundary of LLMs, and study the impact of retrieval augmentation on the generation of LLMs.